 - More organizational tools

 AfterShot Pro can handle many of the same edits as Lightroom, including color adjustments, cropping, and blemish retouching, as well as batch edits.
 The program even includes some local adjustment tools that use layers, which Lightroom doesn’t use.
 Lightroom has a few more tools and tends to handle edits like lens corrections and perspective distortion a bit better.

 While AfterShot Pro is missing some features, it’s an inexpensive, easy-to-learn program that also pairs well with PaintShop Pro, for users looking for alternatives to both Lightroom and Photoshop while keeping the programs separate.
-Both programs together cost $100, or $55 for just AfterShot, though they tend to see frequent sales as well.
+The most recent version of AfterShot Pro costs around $80, although that number may fluctuate as new updates are released.